 Q - What else needs to be done when ANV is being used?

 2.6.4.
-Never create or credit a collaborative Artist in any credit field, with the exception that some collaborative Artists have already been created and used solely on writing or production credits.
-Please continue to use them, please do not attempt to split these unless there has been extensive agreement from other users in the forums.
-In the case of multiple Artist / collaborative Artist combinations in the credits, always split them into all their individual Artists unless there is clear evidence that a combined Artist name was intended to be legally credited for the role.
+Never create or credit a collaborative artist in any credit field, with the exception that some collaborative artists have already been created and used solely on writing or production credits.
+Please continue to use them but please do not attempt to split these unless there has been extensive agreement from other users in the forums.
+In the case of multiple artist / collaborative artist combinations in the credits, always split them into all their individual artists unless there is clear evidence that a combined artist name was intended to be legally credited for the role.

 - DJ Mix